-Ohio man accused of committing 10 felonies against 7 people.
-All within 21 minutes, prosecutor says
+An Ohio man committed 10 felonies within 21 minutes, prosecutor says

-(CNN)An Ohio man is facing 10 felonies and two misdemeanors after he allegedly robbed or attacked seven people on a one-block radius.
-All within a span of 21 minutes, authorities say.
+(CNN)An Ohio man committed 10 felonies and two misdemeanors against seven people within a span of 21 minutes, authorities say.

 A grand jury indicted Rodney Edward King Jr., 29, on the charges related to the incidents that happened August 6 between 9:54 p.m. and 10:15 p.m. in Franklin County, Prosecutor Ron O'Brien said Thursday.